MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.65.md

 (v) We only allow shotguns loaded with buckshot during the firearm season.

+(vi) We prohibit the use of pursuit dogs while hunting white-tailed deer.

 (4) [Reserved]

 (d) *Elizabeth Hartwell Mason Neck National Wildlife Refuge.* (1)-(2) [Reserved]

-(3) *Big game hunting.* We allow hunting of deer on designated areas of the refuge subject to the following conditions:
+(3) *Big game hunting.* We allow hunting of white-tailed deer on designated areas of the refuge subject to the following conditions:

-(i) You must possess and carry a refuge permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System).
+(i) You must possess and carry a signed refuge permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System).

-(ii) Hunters must certify/qualify weapons and ammunition and view the orientation session online prior to issuance of a permit.

-(iii) We only allow shotguns with slugs during the firearm season.
+(ii) We only allow shotguns with slugs during the firearm season.

-(iv) Hunters must remove all hunting equipment from the refuge at the end of each day's hunt (see § 27.93 of this chapter).

-(v) We prohibit organized deer drives.
+(iii) We prohibit organized deer drives.
 We define a “deer drive” as an organized or planned effort to pursue, drive, chase, or otherwise frighten or cause deer to move in the direction of any person(s) who is part of the organized or planned hunt and known to be waiting for the deer.

+(iv) We prohibit the use of pursuit dogs while hunting deer.

+(v) Hunters must certify and qualify weapons and ammunition at a refuge-approved range and view the refuge orientation session online prior to issuance of a refuge permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System).

 (4) [Reserved]

 (e) *Great Dismal Swamp National Wildlife Refuge.* (1)-(2) [Reserved]

-(3) *Big game hunting.* We allow hunting of white-tailed deer and bear on designated areas of the refuge subject to the following condition: You must possess and carry a refuge permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System).
+(3) *Big game hunting.* We allow hunting of white-tailed deer and bear on designated areas of the refuge subject to the following conditions:

+(i) You must possess and carry a signed refuge permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System).

+(ii) We prohibit the use of pursuit dogs while hunting white-tailed deer and bear.

 (4) *Sport fishing.* We allow sport fishing in designated areas of the refuge subject to the following conditions:

 (i) We allow fishing in Lake Drummond from a boat (maximum 25 horsepower) and from the piers at Washington Ditch and Interior Ditch.

-(ii) We prohibit bank fishing.
+(ii) We prohibit bank fishing on the refuge, with the exception noted in paragraph (e)(4)(i) of this section.

 (iii) We require permits (Special Use Permit (FWS Form 3-1383-G)) for vehicular access to the boat ramp on Interior Ditch Road on the west side of Lake Drummond.